rokbenko/ai-playground/crewai-tutorials/1-Podcast_prepper/podcast_prepper/README.md

 > ❌ *I will guest \<Name> \<Surname>*<br>
 > ❌ *My guest is \<Name> \<Surname>*

+> [!NOTE]
+> Keep in mind that this project is primarily a *proof-of-concept*.
+While it works well most of the time, occasional errors may occur, or the CrewAI output may not meet expectations.
+In such cases, rerunning the flow or using the *human-in-the-loop* feature more effectively should help resolve the issue.

 <br>

 ## 🎭 Behind the sceenes 🎭

-The project is built with [CrewAI Flows](https://docs.crewai.com/concepts/flows) by running `crewai create flow podcast_prepper`.
+The project was built with [CrewAI Flows](https://docs.crewai.com/concepts/flows) by running `crewai create flow podcast_prepper`.
 Flows simplify CrewAI workflow creation by enabling you to easily chain together multiple crews, manage and share state between different tasks, and implement conditional logic, loops, and branching within your workflows, all while ensuring dynamic and responsive interactions.

 It consists of three main crews, each designed to handle specific aspects of podcast preparation: